dslm4515/MLFS-S6-Bootscripts/README.md

   * Parallel boot - Boot scripts are executed in parallel with a dependacy hierarchy.

   * Safe Mode - System can now be booted with minimal scripts for troubleshooting.
-To use, set the kernel parameter `init=/sbin/init` to `init=/sbin/in it-safemode`
+To use, set the kernel parameter `init=/sbin/init` to `init=/sbin/init-safemode`

   * zRAM Support  - If kernel supports zRAM, a single zRAM device can be initialized at boot.